Astria Suparak with Frank Olive

 Created for the city of Syracuse, the perennial winner of the Golden Snowball Award for the most snowfall in New York State, this interactive project was composed of two parts:

-- A full-scale graph charting the snowfall in Syracuse over the last half century, creating a painted “mountain range” mural that visitors could compare their heights against.
+- A full-scale graph charting the snowfall in Syracuse over the last half century, creating a painted “mountain range” mural (or a row of icicles) that visitors could compare their heights against.
 Years in vinyl numbers marked the graph’s x-axis along the floor, and a printed list of snowfall statistics was available as a handout in the gallery and online.

 - Two mounds of a biodegradable, low corrosive, and environmentally safer de-icer which “melted” and dwindled as winter outside progressed and visitors inside the gallery took away samples with provided scoops and bags.